Works

 Overview

-Community Outreach Project for the SPARROW KEEPERS sculptures
+Community Outreach Project for the SPARROW KEEPERS Sculptures

-- The teenagers are the Sparrow Techs
+- The teenagers became the Sparrow Techs

 CLIENT: Vale of White Horse and South Oxfordshire District Council